 - With community support, continued spiritual, emotional and physical growth can occur.

-- Once the client gains mastery of themselves and develops personal accountability, they can start to give back to others.
+- Once the client gains self-awareness and develops personal accountability, they can start to give back to others.

 - The joy in giving to others will help the client move from survival-mode to thriving-mode.